 We say it’s great for all over hair smoothness and probably the best brush for very thick and curly hair but if your hair is medium length, medium thickness you would be better off with one of the others or the Apalus and Acevivi versions which will deliver what you want.

 Does it work?
 When we tried it we were delighted with its speed and precision.
 It heats up fast up to 450 Deg F and is very comfortable to use.
 It doesn’t snag hair and neither does it burn hair.
 We’re also used to getting burnt fingertips when we use hot styling products but this one has cool tips so our fingers didn’t feel any pain!
 We love the infrared heat which is emitted from the brush because it helps to instantly relax hair without stripping it of moisture.
 The results?
-Expect super-smooth, soft and manageable hair with plenty of shine but perhaps not as much volume as the others and retailing at $66.99 we say it’s good value for money.
+Expect super-smooth, soft and manageable hair with plenty of shine but perhaps not as much volume as the others.
+We say it’s good value for money.

 We trust Conair, the whole world trusts Conair, they’re very good at what they do and they understand hair.
 That means all hair types from the frizziest, coarsest Afro hair, very curly hair to fine Caucasian hair.
-Their latest baby is the Diamond Heated Smoothing Brush (which retails at approximately $50).
+Their latest baby is the Diamond Heated Smoothing Brush.

 This brush promises beautiful shiny and healthy hair along with more volume.
 Most people do look for more volume because big hair is always in style but along with big hair comes the frizz risk.
 This particular product has that fabulous ionic technology we’ve mentioned above so frizz is banished.
 You’ll also be blown away by the flexible bristles and detangling comb which means there’s no hair pulling (one of the original problems associated with the first generation straightening brushes) and there are three different heat settings so no fear of burning fine hair.